Domestic violence and economic justice

 Quick fact

-A 2024 study by UC San Diego School of Medicine's Center on Gender Equity and Health and Tulane University's Newcomb Institute found that every year in California, each victim of intimate partner violence pays $88,000 for “health care, lost productivity and income, and criminal justice and other response program spending.”
+A 2024 study by the UC San Diego Center on Gender Equity and Health and Tulane University’s Newcomb Institute quantified the economic impact of intimate partner violence in California (from medical costs, lost earnings, response programs and criminal justice).

 Quick fact